-In addition, grantees will host at least one site visit per funding cycle.
-Site visit is to include attendance from grant leadership team, first-year teachers, and representatives from key retention efforts in grants.
-First site visit will be conducted in either October or November.
+Grantees will host at least one site visit per funding cycle.
+This site visit is to include attendance from the grant leadership team, first-year teachers, and representatives from key retention efforts in the grants.
+The first site visit will be conducted in either October or November.